I do not own Naruto…

 Those words would have easily pleased her on other occasions… Not today.
 Somehow, she was starting to doubt his words…

 Half an hour past before they finally ambled into the kitchen for breakfast.
-She was back in her clothes while he casually pulled a short-sleeved red coat over his black, long-sleeved, high-collared shirt.
-The coat bore black flame-like motifs on its hem.
-Hinata never failed to think how poised and cool Naruto always looked in it - Naruto, her husband... the Hokage.
+She was back in her clothes while he casually put on an orange sweatshirt with black stripes before pulling up the zipper.
+Then, he placed a white cape with red flame-like motifs on its hem, over the back of a seat.
+Hinata never failed to think how poised and cool Naruto always looked with the whole ensemble - Naruto, her husband... the Hokage.

 "I've cooked some soup," she said as she walked towards the stove.
 "Let's have ramen,"

 "Great!
-I want three bowls," he cheered as he searched for milk in the refrigerator.
+I want three bowls," Naruto cheered as he searched for milk in the refrigerator.
 "We've run out of milk?"

 "Anything interesting today, Hokage-sama?"
-Hinata started offhandedly, many seconds later as she placed a bowl of piping hot ramen in front of Naruto.
+Hinata started offhandedly, many minutes later as she placed a bowl of piping hot ramen in front of her husband.